mobluse/jopply/README.md

-# jopply
+# Jopply
 Jopply (Job Apply) helps applying for jobs.
 This is a very early release and everything will change.

-Example:
-jopply --keyword="cad" --lan=1 # Looks for job ads in Stockholm that contains CAD that can be applied for using e-mail.
-jopply --keyword="cad" --lan=1 --noemail # Looks for jobs in Stockholm that contains CAD, but not restricted to application via e-mail.
+The rest of the text is in Swedish.
+The command-line arguments are also in Swedish and is the same as in the specification, but English arguments will be added in the future.

+Exempel:
+jopply -n=CAD -l=1 # Visar annonsid för jobbannonser i Stockholms län som innehåller CAD. jopply -n=CAD -l=1 -e # Visar annonsid och e-postadress för jobbannonser i Stockholms län som innehåller CAD och som är sökbara via e-post.